 JBP: I have been drawing my whole life but it was never something that i pursued academically, at least not in my adult life.
 My main influence in pursuing this specific field of being a key artist lies in the world of Movie Posters.
 I am a big collector of vintage one sheets and I hold these works of art in the highest regard.
 It is my goal to create works like this that will someday be seen as part of the identity of films that are important to the cinematic art form.
 My advancement in skill has always been motivated by that concept.
 On the other hand, we have the story artist who mostly obsessed over movie storyboards as a kid, having poured over books like "The Making of Jurassic Park" which included pages upon pages of boards.
 Learning to do what I did simply came with repetition and emulation of my favorite work, styles, and artists who I discovered over the years until I developed my own style.

 CCS: Why are you better suited to work with (a particular client) rather than someone else of the same field of expertise?:

 JBP: Ha, I don't know how to say this without sounding full of myself...
 I do believe that anyone who speaks to me can immediately see the passion that drives me.
 For me it is not enough to just be technically proficient or expertly fast as a commercial artist who churns out piece after piece like a drone; The work has to have something of value and that comes from confidence and the belief that what you are doing is important to all those involved.
 I feel that mentality drives the piece to have greater substance, and if the client believes in their work, then others can't help but believe in it too.

 CCS: Thank you very much for your time and we look forward to making amazing work together!

-cREAtive Castle Studios strives to offer as many diverse creative services for all productions, businesses, brands and agencies.
+cREAtive Castle Studios strives to offer as many diverse creative & marketing services for all productions, businesses, brands and celebrities.